Introduction: Network security threats

 Phishing tactics and prevention

 To prevent phishing, businesses and individuals can implement multi-factor authentication (MFA) and train employees to recognize suspicious emails.
-Email filtering solutions can also detect phishing attempts by flagging suspicious links and attachments. defenders frequently find themselves caught in a cycle of rules and signature updates.
+Email filtering solutions can also detect phishing attempts by flagging suspicious links and attachments.
+Defenders frequently find themselves caught in a cycle of rules and signature updates.
 Some newer Integrated Cloud Email Security (ICES) vendors are trying to leverage AI defensively to enhance the traditional method of searching for email attacks.
 While using data augmentation to identify visually similar emails can be beneficial, it may not be sufficient to keep up with innovative attacks designed using generative AI.

-To prevent human error phishing simulations and awareness campaigns help organizations stay prepared.
+To prevent human error, phishing simulations and awareness campaigns help organizations stay prepared.

 Ransomware trends and impact

 Ransomware attacks have evolved into one of the most disruptive security threats in network security.
-Cybercriminals deploy ransomware to encrypt files and demand payment, often in cryptocurrency, for the decryption key.
+Cyber criminals deploy ransomware to encrypt files and demand payment, often in cryptocurrency, for the decryption key.
 Recent trends show attackers adopting double extortion methods, where they not only lock data but threaten to leak it if demands are not met.

 Learn more from Darktrace's insights on ransomware epidemics and novel tactics.